wtsi-hgi/shepherd/README.md

        --variables=/path/to/variables.yml

+4. Variables defined under the `defaults` name in any configuration YAML files.

 When the same variable is defined in multiple sources, then the most recent will be taken from the highest priority source, per the above.